My favourite digital privacy tools for 2020

 Privacy is a fundamental human right, or at least it should be.
 Luckily even governments are agreeing here, and putting privacy laws like GDPR, CCPA and PECR compliance into effect.
 Not because we have something to hide but because, as the news cycle constantly shows us, big tech companies that track our every move and purchase are both awful at keeping that data safe and worse at knowingly renting it out to any other big companies who want access to it.

 The following is a list of tools I’ve used and enjoy using to keep me as private as possible online.
 While in the past there’s been a “data-free-for-all” with big software companies, there’s also a growing trend towards charging fair prices for software, so data doesn’t have to be sold for a company to be profitable.
-This is why Fathom Analytics costs money and Google Analytics doesn’t - the data Fathom collects is never sold or used for other commercial purposes, and we protect it with great seriousness (plus Fathom doesn’t even collect personal information about visitors).
+This is why Fathom Analytics costs money and Google Analytics doesn’t - the data Fathom collects is never sold or used for other commercial purposes, and we protect it with great seriousness (plus Fathom doesn’t violate the digital privacy of website visitors).

 My favourite privacy-focused password manager is 1Password

 Passwords.
 We all have them, use them, and need them to get around online.
 Our digital identities, and how we store information, are based on our ability to both associate with an account of some kind and prevent others from gaining access to said account.
 And they all require passwords.

 The problem with passwords is that they need to be long and complicated to be secure.
 We’re only human, and cursed with memories that make it nearly impossible to remember things like

 tLFXh9Nr*R-XVGH!LP93.
 Even if we could remember that one super random and complex password, it’s really only good for one account online.
 So if we had an email and a social media account, we’d need to remember two equally random and complex passwords…or more likely a few hundred of them (as we all have so many online accounts).